Learn how to draw a heart shape using Inkscape for free.

 First, download Inkscape and open a new document.

-Select the Circle tool to draw an ellipse or circle.
+Select the Circle tool to draw an ellipse, or circle.
 Hold down the Control button as you click and drag the cursor to draw a perfect circle.

-Next, draw a rectangle that is the same height as the circle and half the width.
+Next, draw a rectangle that is the same height as the circle and half its width.
 Align the two shapes along their right edges and centered vertically.
 (You can align objects by selecting “Align and Distribute…” from the Object menu.)

 Both objects are currently classified as shapes, but we need to convert them both to paths for the next steps.
 With both objects selected, choose “Object to Path” from the Path menu.

 With both objects still selected and the rectangle sitting above the circle, select Path > Difference to cut the circle in half using the rectangle as the difference.
+The rectangle will disappear.

 (If you do need to rearrange the order of your objects, use the Raise and Lower tools in the Object menu.)